Welcome to our new website.

 When you file a complaint, you must clearly name every judge you're complaining about on the first page.

-• If you don’t list the judge’s name on the first page, your complaint will be returned for you to fix.
+• If you don’t list the name of the judge(s) on the first page, your complaint will be returned for you to fix.

-• If you mention a judge on any other page than the first page of your complaint, this will not be enough to bring a complaint against that judge.
+• Mentioning a judge on any other page is not enough to open a complaint against that judge.

 Page limit